-Access to front row views of Zürich's spring festival - that's one of the perks of being a photographer for the Zürich tourism office.
+Access to front-row views of Zürich's Sechseläuten festival - that's one of the perks of being an accredited photographer.

-Now, let me show you what I witnessed at Sechseläuten (which is called "Sächsilüüte" in the local Swiss German dialect)!
+Now, let me show you what I've witnessed at the Sechseläuten festival in 2018:

 On the Sunday of the festival weekend, there is a popular children's parade.